 - Introductory Macroeconomics: Macroeconomics is concerned with issues relating to the economy as a whole such as the general standard of living, unemployment and inflation

 You will move on to study Intermediate Micro-economics and Intermediate Macroeconomics, which build on the work done in the introductory modules.
-You will also take Introduction to Quantitative Techniques for Economics in Semester 4.
+You will also take Introduction to Quantitative Techniques for Economics and Business in Semester 4.

 Semesters 5 - 8